 Distinguishing psychoactive properties

-This is what sets THC-rich items like marijuana apart from hemp.
-Hemp has very little THC.
+This sets THC-rich plants like marijuana apart from hemp, which contains only trace levels of THC.

 Substance | THC content | Psychoactive effect |